 Rust is the enemy of the motorcyclist, especially if you ride all year round, whatever the weather.
 Once corrosion sets in it is extremely hard to get rid of and can make a once beautiful machine look decidedly second-hand in a remarkably short space of time.
-But help is at hand with a variety of rust prevention products.
+But help is at hand with a variety of motorcycle rust prevention product.

 Rust-prevention sprays are a simple and effective way to ward off corrosion before it sets in.
 A quick application of rust-prevention spray (taking care to avoid getting it on the brake discs) should ensure that the metal parts stay rust-free, the plated areas resist corrosion and furring up and fasteners remain unseized.

-So which are the best rust-prevention products on the market?
+So which are the best rust prevention products on the market?
 Here are our favourites.

 The best rust prevention products